okx/okexchain-docs/okc-solutions/okc-liquid-staking/liquid-staking.md

  - <1> On Liquid Staking Protocol, stake OKT to receive **stOKT** in your wallet.
 Your staked OKT will be delegated to validators for staking rewards that will be automatically accumulated and compounded in the staking pool.
  - <2> On OKC Swap, provide liquidity to **stOKT** pools such as OKT-**stOKT**, and receive swap fees and an LP token that represents your liquidity pool share in deployed pools.
- - <3> On OKX Yield, stake your LP tokens or **stOKT** to earn rewards in USDT or OKT.
- - <4> When you want to withdraw your staking rewards and its initial staked OKTs, you may return to the Liquid Staking Protocol to unstake and claim your OKT.
+ - <3> When you want to withdraw your staking rewards and its initial staked OKTs, you may return to the Liquid Staking Protocol to unstake and claim your OKT.

 ## How to liquid stake OKT